openharmony/docs/en/application-dev/arkts-utils/worker-introduction.md

 - A maximum of 16 MB data can be serialized.
 - You must register the **onerror** API in the main thread to listen for worker thread errors, which might cause a JavaScript crash.
 - Worker thread files cannot be used across HAPs.
+- During the creation of a worker object, the worker thread files of the current module can be loaded, but those of other modules cannot.
+To use the worker provided by another module, encapsulate the entire worker logic into a method, export the method, and then import the method.
+- Before referencing the HAR or HSP, configure the dependency on the HAR or HSP.
+For details, see [Referencing a Shared Package](https://developer.huawei.com/consumer/en/doc/harmonyos-guides-V5/ide-har-import-0000001547293682-V5).

 ### Precautions for Creating a Worker Thread